-The Pont de l’Alma is a bridge in Paris, France that connects the Left Bank to the Right Bank across the Seine River.
-The name comes from the Russian Alma River, and it links the Left Bank to the Right Bank.
+The Pont de l’Alma (Alma Bridge) is a bridge in Paris, France that connects the Left Bank to the Right Bank across the Seine River.
+The name comes from the Russian Alma River, linking the Left Bank to the Right Bank.

 Table of Contents

 - What is Pont de l’Alma (Alma Bridge)?

 - Historical Overview

 - Visit to the Pont de L’Alma Tunnel

 - Stay at Hotel De L’Alma

 - Things to Do Near Pont de l’Alma